Mr-ThawZinThant/Mr-ThawZinThant/README.md

 # 💫 About Me:
-👋Hi, My name is Thaw ZIn Thant<br>I'm a 16-year-old high school student studying in Myanmar.<br>I'm passionate about learning about ML and Data Science <br>Aside from coding, I also like to read history📘, watch sci-fi movies🎥, and debate with my friends🗣️
+👋Hi, My name is Thaw ZIn Thant<br>I'm a 16-year-old high school student studying in Myanmar.<br>I'm passionate about learning ML and Data Science <br>Aside from coding, I also like to read history📘, watch sci-fi movies🎥, and debate with my friends🗣️

 ## 🌐 Socials: